 |Bond Yield||19.00||0.0 %||Jul 27|

 |Exchange Rate||25.83||0.30 %||Jul 11|

 Get a sample report showing our regional, country and commodities data and analysis.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-At its 25 April meeting, the National Bank of Ukraine (NBU) cut the key policy rate by 50 basis points to 17.50%, marking the first rate cut in two years.
+At its 6 June meeting, the National Bank of Ukraine (NBU) kept the key policy rate unchanged at 17.50%, following a 50 basis points cut in the previous meeting.